Welcome to the Grotto

 The Underground Texas Grotto (UTG) is an Austin-based non-profit that explores caves in Central Texas and beyond, keeping alive traditions from 1951.
 We are the oldest caving organization in Texas and have served as the nexus for cave exploration all over Texas and Mexico for more than fifty years.
 Members range from total beginners to international expedition cavers.
 Any central Texan interested in caves is welcome.
 Learn about our meetings below.

-Officers in Attendance: Enzo Monfre (President), London Darce (Vice President), Aaron de la Garza (Secretary), Joel Haus (Webmaster)
+Officers in Attendance: Enzo Monfre (President), London Darce (Vice President), Aaron de la Garza (Secretary), Holly Klein Perrine (Treasurer), Joel Haus (Webmaster)

-Presiding officer Enzo Monfre called the meeting to order at approximately 6:45 pm.
+Presiding officer Enzo Monfre called the meeting to order at 7:30 pm

 Official Announcements